 \section{Related work}

-Scheduling is one of the most fundamental problems of computer science, and has been studied extensively since the 1970s.
-DAGs are one of the most common models for such problems, since in various applications, the subtasks or computational steps have precedence relations between them (subtask $v$ can only be started after another subtask $u$ has been finished).
-Since we focus on BSP, we assume in the paper that our DAG corresponds to a computational task.
+Scheduling is a fundamental problems in computer science, and has been studied extensively since the 1970s.
+DAGs are one of the most common models for such problems, since in many applications, the subtasks or computation steps have precedence relations between them.

 The first results on DAG scheduling considered a simple setting where communication between the processors is free, which essentially corresponds to the PRAM model.
-The numerous results in this model include a line of polynomial algorithms for $P _{\!} = _{\!} 2$ processors~\cite{DAG2proc1, DAG2proc2, DAG2proc3}, polynomial algorithms for special classes of DAGs (but $P _{\!} > _{\!} 2$)~\cite{oppforest, levelorder, boundedheight}, hardness results for the $P_{\!} = _{\!} \infty$ case~\cite{PInf1, PInf2, PInf3}, and a range of results for weighted DAGs~\cite{weighted1, weighted2, weighted3}.
+The numerous results in this model include polynomial algorithms for $P _{\!} = _{\!} 2$ processors~\cite{DAG2proc1, DAG2proc2, DAG2proc3}, polynomial algorithms for special classes of DAGs (but $P _{\!} > _{\!} 2$)~\cite{oppforest, levelorder, boundedheight}, hardness results for $P_{\!} = _{\!} \infty$~\cite{PInf1, PInf2, PInf3}, and results for weighted DAGs~\cite{weighted1, weighted2, weighted3}.
 The results on some of these topics, e.g.\ approximation algorithms, are still rapidly improving in recent years~\cite{approx1, approx2, approx3, approx4}.
-On the other hand, some basic questions are still open even in this fundamental model: for instance, it is still not known whether scheduling for some fixed $P _{\!} > _{\!} 2$ is NP-hard.
+On the other hand, some basic questions are still open even in this fundamental model: e.g.\ it is still not known whether scheduling for some fixed $P _{\!} > _{\!} 2$ is NP-hard.

 A more realistic version of this model was introduced in the late 1980s~\cite{commDdef1, commDdef2}, where there is a fixed communication delay between processors.
-Related work has also explored numerous algorithms and hardness results in this setting, in particular for the case of unit-length delays~\cite{commDunit1, commDunit2inf2} or infinitely many processors~\cite{commDinf1, commDunit2inf2, commDinf3}.
-The approximability of the optimal solution is also a central question in this model that has been receiving significant attention even in recent years \cite{commDappR1, commDappR2}.
+There are also numerous algorithms and hardness results for this setting, in particular for unit-length delays~\cite{commDunit1, commDunit2inf2} or infinitely many processors~\cite{commDinf1, commDunit2inf2, commDinf3}.
+The approximability of the optimal solution is also a central question in this model that receives significant attention even in recent years \cite{commDappR1, commDappR2, recent1, recent4, recent3}.